Calvin Spigner -- Jacksonville, Fla.

-Friends may visit the residence of his sister, Ms. Byllie Spigner, 133 Podar Road, Orangeburg, or Simmons Funeral Home and Crematory of Orangeburg.
+Family and friends may visit the residence of his sister, Ms. Byllie Spigner, 133 Podar Road, Orangeburg or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.